About this site

 We welcome any feedback that you believe will help us improve and maintain this resource.

 Every effort has been made to use images and text that have either been created for the site and the faculty's marketing, or that have had permission specifically given for their use.
 If you feel in any way that this is not the case, we welcome contact in order to rectify our mistakes.
-We are indebted to the photographer Andy Weekes for the many images of the University of Brighton Faculty of Arts which can be viewed throughout the site.
+We are indebted to the photographer Andy Weekes for the many images of the University of Brighton College of Arts and Humanities which can be viewed throughout the site.

 Our facilities in Brighton offer full access to disabled users including access to Information and Communication Technology (ICT) services.